Sign up for our inspirational newsletter and get a FREE kids drawing lesson! ✏️

 Yarn, scissors, contact paper.
 Yes, that’s all you need for an engaging fine motor workout for toddlers and preschoolers.

-This is a “vintage” post that we updated with new content and photos.
-Because the idea is so wonderfully simple, yet engaging for young kids.
-Also, between the soft yarn and the sticky contact paper, this is an excellent sensory activity.
+This idea is so wonderfully simple, yet engaging for young kids.
+And between the soft yarn and the sticky contact paper, this is an excellent sensory activity.

 My son has his own pair of child scissors that he really likes to use so I figured this activity would be right up his alley.